garrett-sutton/garrett-sutton.github.io/_posts/2023-12-20-breckenridge.md

 wood.
 There were a few rocks that poped up along the descent that brought me back to reality though.
 There were several other runs off of Kenosho that had a similar vibe -- steep open and covered in largely untracked snow.

+During our time in the Peak 6 area, I also had the embarrassing blunder of stopping emphatically next to someone on the hill that
+I thought was my buddy and his girlfriend.
+Oops.
+I'm pretty sure we coincidentally found him at the bottom of that run though.

 After a few runs in this area, I imagine it was getting to be closer to lunch time and we still had a long way to go to keep hitting new areas.
 To make the traverse faster, we hit up the infamous t-bar.
 Dan was not so fortunate with the t-bar.
-He fell, got yelled at by the lifty, but cheered on my all of the howling onlookers to never let go.
+He fell, got yelled at by the lifty, but cheered on by all of the howling onlookers to never let go.
 He eventually had to let go.

 Off of the t-bar, we made our way to the area of Imperial and chair 6.